yegor256/blog/_drafts/utility-classes-are-evil.md

 We want to follow
 [DRY principle](http://en.wikipedia.org/wiki/Don't_repeat_yourself)
 and avoid duplication.
-We place common code blocks into utility classes and reuse them when necessary.
+We place common code blocks into utility classes and reuse them when necessary:
-Indeed, a very convenient technique:

 {% highlight java %}
-// This is a terrible design, don't reuse public class Calc {
+// This is a terrible design, don't reuse public class NumberUtils {
   public static int max(int a, int b) {
     return a > b ? a : b;
   }
 }
 {% endhighlight %}

+Indeed, a very convenient technique?!

+## Utility Classes Are Evil

-However, in a object-oriented world they are considered as a very bad (some may say "terrible") practice.
+However, in a object-oriented world utility classes are considered as a very bad (some may say "terrible") practice.
 There were many discussions of this subject, to name a few:
 [Are Helper Classes Evil?](http://blogs.msdn.com/b/nickmalik/archive/2005/09/06/461404.aspx) by Nick Malik,